pavlosvanis/Stock-Portfolio-Management/README.md

 **Important**:

-For this route, it requires subscibing the premium plan.
+For Fetch Historical Data route, it requires subscibing the premium plan.
 We implemented and tested it using premium subscription.

+We comment this route in smoketest.sh for the sake of convinience (since an error will occur on the test for Fetch Historical Data route due to the subscription level), but if you have a premium subscription API key, you can uncomment it, the test should work as well.

 **Description**: